-Newark Liberty is a big hub for domestic and international travelers alike.
-It's undergone a $2.3 billion renovation in terminal A, which was built back in 1973, to handle the record-breaking number of passengers (which was more than 37.5 million total passengers last year).
+Although Newark Liberty is located in New Jersey, it serves as one of New York City's three main airport hubs.
+In 2016, it underwent a $2.3 billion renovation of Terminal A, which was built back in 1973, to handle the 38 million annual travelers.
 It often offers cheaper flights than its neighboring JFK and LaGuardia airports.

 15 of 25

 16 of 25

 Airport Code: MSP

 Delta Airlines has a major hub at Minneapolis/St. Paul Airport.
 In addition to the twin cities of Minneapolis and St. Paul, Minnesota, MSP handles passengers going to and from destinations in the Upper Midwest, including Wisconsin, Michigan, and North and South Dakota.Continue to 17 of 25 below.

 Airport Code: DTW

 Although the name makes it sound like a regional airport, DTW is actually an international airport and is Delta Airlines' second largest hub.